Symmetry Properties of Nonlocal Quark Bilinear Operators on a Lattice: Introduction

-A lattice theory has less symmetries than its corresponding continuum theory.
+A lattice theory has fewer symmetries than its corresponding continuum theory.
 This implies that there will be more mixing among operators in a lattice theory than in the corresponding continuum theory.
-For example, a pioneering one-loop lattice perturbation theory calculation using Wilson fermions shows that the breaking of chiral symmetry for the Wilson fermions induces the mixing shown in Eq.~(\ref{3p8})~\cite{Constantinou:2017sej}.
-In this work, instead of performing explicit computations, we use symmetries to systematically study the mixing patterns among non-local quark bilinears.
-We study not only the mixing among the ${\cal O}(a^0)$ non-local quark bilinears as Ref.~\cite{Constantinou:2017sej} did, but also the mixing between the ${\cal O}(a^0)$ and ${\cal O}(a)$ operators\footnote{It might be more appropriate to call the mixing to lower dimensional operators {\it lattice artifacts} while saving the term {\it mixing} exclusively for mixing to operators of the same {mass dimension}.
-Here we just use {the term} mixing for both cases.} which cannot be avoided even if chiral symmetry is preserved.\footnote{This is different for the case of local operators where mixing between the ${\cal O}(a^0)$ and ${\cal O}(a)$ operators is forbidden by symmetries.
-If a lattice action is ${\cal O}(a)$ improved, then the mixing of ${\cal O}(a^0)$ to ${\cal O}(a)$ {\it local} operators is forbidden, but the mixing between {\it nonlocal} operators is still allowed.} This feature is confirmed by the direct computation of an example one-loop diagram.
+For example, a pioneering one-loop lattice perturbation theory calculation using Wilson fermions showed that the breaking of chiral symmetry for the Wilson fermions induces the mixing shown in Eq.~\eqref{3p8}~\cite{Constantinou:2017sej}.
+In this work, instead of performing explicit computations, we use symmetries to systematically study the mixing patterns among nonlocal quark bilinears (part of this work was reported in \cite{Chen:2017mzz,Ishikawa:2018wun}).
+We study not only the mixing among the lowest dimensional nonlocal quark bilinears of mass dimension three as Ref.~\cite{Constantinou:2017sej} did, but also the mixing between dimension three and dimension four operators, which cannot be avoided even if chiral symmetry is preserved.\footnote{This is different for the case of local operators, where mixing between the dimension three and four operators is forbidden by symmetries.
+If a lattice action is ${\cal O}(a)$-improved, then the mixing of dimension three and four {\it local} operators is forbidden, but the mixing between {\it nonlocal} operators is still allowed.} This feature is confirmed by the computation of an example one-loop diagram.

-Our study is particularly relevant for the quasi-PDF approach, which receives power corrections in inverse powers of hadron momentum.
-It is important to find the window where hadron momentum is large enough to suppress power corrections (good progress was made using the momentum-smearing~\cite{Bali:2016lva,Alexandrou:2016jqi}), but at the same time the mixing to ${\cal O}(p a)$ is still under control. {In the following we first review the symmetry analysis of local quark bilinear operators, and then move to the nonlocal ones.}
+Our study is particularly relevant to the quasi-PDF approach, which receives power corrections in inverse powers of hadron momentum.
+It is important to find the window where hadron momentum is large enough to suppress power corrections (good progress was made using momentum smearing~\cite{Bali:2016lva,Alexandrou:2016jqi}), but small enough that mixing with dimension four operators is under control.
+In the following, we first review the symmetry analysis of local quark bilinear operators, and then move to the nonlocal ones.